 Self-taught at first on drums by listening and playing along with recordings, he then studied under Maine greats Dick Demers and Steve Grover, and attended the University of Maine (Augusta) in the Jazz and Contemporary music program.
 During the past few years, he has also started to play the Chapman Stick, and has taken lessons from renowned Stick maestro Greg Howard.
 In the past couple of years, more hand percussion has been added to his bag of tricks.

-His gig experiences have ranged from original Rock and Adult Contemporary settings (like Symmetry in the 80’s and currently with singer/songwriters Jim Goss and Dan Harris) to the Classic R&B covers in the Pat Pepin Project and the Reggae/Caribbean/World stylings of Papa Loves Mambo (among others) in the 90’s, to fusion with UMA faculty guitarist Scott Hughes, acoustic trio Jazz with Rob Spaulding, and function gigs during an eight-year tenure in the Bob Charest Band, as well as the occasional Blues/Classic Rock/R&B gig with the Delta Knights.
-Recently, Luc joined his brother Claude in the Maine Music Society Chorale's bass section, and has performed pop works as well as highly difficult classical pieces.
+His gig experiences have ranged from original Rock and Adult Contemporary settings (like Symmetry in the 80’s and currently with singer/songwriters Jim Goss and Dan Harris) to the Classic R&B covers in the Pat Pepin Project and the Reggae/Caribbean/World stylings of Papa Loves Mambo in the early 90’s, to fusion with UMA faculty guitarist Scott Hughes, acoustic trio Jazz with Rob Spaulding, and function gigs during a lengthy tenure in the Bob Charest Band.
+For a time Luc joined his brother Claude in the Maine Music Society Chorale's bass section, and in that setting he performed pop works as well as highly difficult classical pieces.

 He has garnered a reputation in the Maine music scene as a solid, first-rate musician, and throughout all of this, he has appeared on many recordings.
 (Some works he appears on: "Symmetry", 1986; "Every Lonely Planet" by Papa Loves Mambo, 1992; the self-titled "Twyce Shy" release, 2012; "The In-Between Phase" and "Scott Hughes 2012" by Scott Hughes, and on the original hard rock self-titled debut album of "Long Divide".